Grimrukh/soulstruct-blender/README.md

-# Soulstruct for Blender
+# Soulstruct Extension for Blender

-**TODO: The installation section of this README is outdated.
-Soulstruct for Blender is now a full Extension.**
+**Get it here: **

-This Blender add-on enables you to import and export a large number of different FromSoftware file formats.
+This Blender Extension add-on enables you to import a large number of different FromSoftware file formats, manipulate their data in Blender, and export them back to game files.

-It's powered by [Soulstruct](https://github.com/Grimrukh/soulstruct), my giant Python library of FromSoftware formats, and Soulstruct Havok, an experimental expansion library.
+It's powered by [Soulstruct](https://github.com/Grimrukh/soulstruct), my giant Python library of FromSoftware formats, and [Soulstruct Havok](https://github.com/Grimrukh/soulstruct-havok), an experimental expansion library for Havok formats.

 I developed these tools over the years in parallel with the development of Dark Souls: Nightfall, and finally put aside some time to polish and release them.
 I hope they serve you well and anticipate whatever mods they enable :)

-**Blender 4.1 or later is required.** Earlier Blender versions use Python 3.10 (released in 2021), which I sadly do not have the bandwidth or inclination to support any longer in Soulstruct.
-Surface vertex normal handling was also greatly improved in Blender 4.1, making FLVER import/export significantly easier.

-Older releases (<=1.9.3) are still available in the Releases section, which support Blender versions all the way back to 3.7, but lack many features and are no longer updated.
+**Blender 4.5 or later is required.** Internal API changes introduced in Blender 4.5 have prevented me from supporting earlier versions.
+The maximum tested version is **Blender 5.1** (the latest release as of April 2026).

 ## Table of Contents